doomslayer6678/nebula-page-ideas/page-drafts/nebula-vs-ats.md

 **Built for Teams That Need More Than a Database**

-If your recruiters spend more time sourcing than talking to candidates -- if your pipeline depends on who applied rather than who is the best fit -- if you have no visibility into what is slowing down your fills -- Nebula was built for you.
+If your recruiters spend more time sourcing than talking to candidates, if your pipeline depends on who applied rather than who is the best fit, if you have no visibility into what is slowing down your fills, Nebula was built for you.

 ---